TurboTeam335/Portfolio/README.md

 # Getting Started

-To view my portfolio, simply visit [URL of your portfolio website].
+To view my portfolio, simply visit https://turboteam335.github.io/Portfolio/.
 You can navigate through the site using the menu bar, which will take you to different sections such as "About Me", "Projects", and "Contact".

 # Technologies Used